What is I Have Seen

 who dare to look beyond this world,

-22. I've seen a wild rose bring to life,
+for other worlds to view. - I've seen a wild rose bring to life

 a wretched desert stark and burned,